 We offer a few additional doors & gates on our various models within the Ranch Collection.
-Add in a Feed Door to the back wall of your shelter for easy access at dinner time!
+Add in a Feed Door to the back wall of your portable livestock shelter for easy access at dinner time!
 We also offer sliding 4′ man doors and swinging 4′ double dutch doors.
-If you aren’t looking for fully enclosed front like a stall front, add a 6′ wall and 6′ gate to your build (see below)!
+If you aren’t looking for a fully enclosed front like a stall front, add a 6′ wall and 6′ gate to your build (see below)!
 The back door default location is to the left of each stall.

 We offer three heights in our Ranch Collection.
 Some builds may only come in our Draft & Standard height; however, we do offer Loafing Sheds & Bunkhouses in our Lowline size.
 We recommend the Draft height for extra tall horses and the Lowline is perfect for cattle and smaller animals.
 If your critter is the Goldilocks of the pasture, the Standard height might be just right for you!
 All of our shelters are 10′ deep (inside dimension); however, our 10′ shelters are about 10’7″ on the exterior with pipe and siding factored in.

-Noticed the turned up pipe ends on each side of our builds?
+Noticed the turned-up pipe ends on each side of our builds?
 Those are our tipped ends!
-Our shelters are heavy-duty and range in weight from 2,300 lbs to more than 7,000 lbs.
+Our portable livestock shelters are heavy-duty and range in weight from 2,300 lbs to more than 7,000 lbs.
 They are built on skids with tipped ends for easy relocation.
 A mid-sized or larger tractor, or a 3/4 ton or larger pickup can pull any size of shelter.
 A chain is hooked to the bars on the tipped ends and the shelter is simply pulled along the ground to a new place.

-Our steel framed livestock buildings are considered portable so they do not require an official PSF snow load rating, nor do they fall under IBC requirements.
-Given the nature of a portable unit, site conditions, terrain, and ground prep may vary across your property and these factors do have an affect on the structure’s load ratings.
+Our steel-framed livestock buildings are considered portable so they do not require an official PSF snow load rating, nor do they fall under IBC requirements.
+Given the nature of a portable unit, site conditions, terrain, and ground prep may vary across your property and these factors do have an effect on the structure’s load ratings.
 Unlike stick-built and wood pole buildings, our welded steel frames and pocket walls have a bit of flex built in to ensure they’re towable across your pasture and property without damage to the structure.
 These livestock shelters are very durable and can withstand extreme elements, however; it is recommended to add our additional snow load roof package and earth anchors to units placed in regions with 40PSF+ load requirements.
 Additionally, it is always recommended to keep excess snow removed from your shelter to avoid any damage or injury.